-Us Aussies aren’t familiar with the art of tipping and generally get quite lost at working out the right amount without offending.
-On our horse riding holidays and safaris tipping at the end of your adventure is customary and each ride is different from the next.
-With that said, I’ve put together a guideline so you don’t get flustered when working out the final amount and you can budget prior to the trip and have the cash on hand when your ride comes to an end.
+Many globetrotters, including us Aussies, aren’t familiar with the art of tipping and generally get quite lost at working out the right amount to tip without offending.
+Each of our horse riding holidays and safaris is different from the next in terms of whether tipping is expected, and how much.
+With that said, I’ve put together a guideline so you can budget prior to the trip, avoid getting flustered when working out the final amount, and have the cash on hand when your ride comes to an end.

 You are not expected to tip at the end of any of the riding holidays we offer in Australia.